diogotcorreia/dtc-website/content/blog/2025-02-25-collabora-nextcloud-nixos/index.md

 Integrating this with Nextcloud is also pretty straightforward, but it's a bit more cumbersome to set the configuration options declaratively.

-Firstly, we need to install the [Nextcloud Office](nc-richdocuments) app, also known as `richdocuments`.
+Firstly, we need to install the [Nextcloud Office][nc-richdocuments] app, also known as `richdocuments`.
 If you can't be bothered to do this declaratively, it is as simple as going into Nextcloud, opening the Apps page, going to the "Office & text" category and clicking the "Download and enable"